fullstackreact/30-days-of-react/day-01/post.md

 > `document.getElementById()` method is frequently used in JavaScript DOM manipulation.
 It accepts one argument - `id` of the DOM element you want to select.

-Calling `createRoot` on a plain `<div>` gives it necessary properties and methods to be a home for our React app.
+Calling `createRoot()` on a plain `<div>` gives it necessary properties and methods to be a home for our React app.

-One of them is 'render', a very important method that dictates what the app should look like.
+One of them is `render()`, a very important method that dictates what the component should look like.
 In this case, it renders one component - `App` inside the container.

 Tomorrow, you will learn about JSX, HTML-like syntax that helps us define components' layout.